The best snacks for diabetics

 Is peanut butter good for diabetics?

 Yes.
 Generally, peanut butter is a good food choice for diabetics.
 Peanut butter is high in protein and healthy fats.
 It also tastes great and can liven up other foods like fruit.
 However, peanut butter is relatively high in calories, so you should limit yourself to a couple of teaspoons per serving.
-Not all peanut butters are equal too – make sure you buy a brand that does not have added salt or sugar.
+Not all peanut butter is equal too – make sure you buy a brand that does not have added salt or sugar.

 Is watermelon good for diabetics?